Divisive though the original AirPods are, they have certainly been a hit. In fact, Apple claims they’re the most popular headphones in the world.

 The biggest change here is, of course, noise-cancelling, and Apple’s implementation is typically techie.
 Each Pro has two microphones: one on the outside to detect incoming noise that can be cancelled out by anti-noise, and one on the inside that detects any noise that makes it through the seal and also analyses how your music is responding to the individual geometry of your ear.

 What’s most impressive is that the noise-cancelling is continuously adjusted 200 times per second.
-Apple claims these are the only headphones to take this approach.
+Apple claimed at launch that these were the only headphones to take this approach, but at the very least it's now been repeated by Apple's own AirPods Max on-ears.

 The good news is that the noise-cancelling is effective.
 Predictable, constant noises such as a train are more or less eradicated, while less predictable sounds such as office chatter are reduced to a whisper.
 And, as promised, there’s no sense of the air being sucked out of your ears when you engage the noise-cancelling.